When: May 6 - 8, 2026

 Submitting a nomination allows you to celebrate individuals and organizations that have demonstrated excellence in innovation, leadership, and sustainable practices within the waterpower industry.

 Don't miss the chance to recognize those shaping the future of waterpower in Ontario!
-Submit your nomination no later than Monday, March 16th, 2026!

 Social Media